4musks/linux/README.md

 Video instructions should help you build code for leaf node **_0x4FFFFFFC_**

-After code changes, we can just run `"make -j 16 module_install"` and skip `"make install"`
+After code changes, we can just run `"make modules && make -j 16 modules_install"` and skip `"make install"`

 ## Verify if kvm module is loaded